Siri, play “Let’s Get Married”

 Dear Couple,

 It can be a bit overwhelming with the many decisions you two will make to ensure you have an amazing wedding day.
-This guide will be all about the photography side: planning your engagement session, choosing outfits, makeup and hair tips, timeline tips, what to pack the night before, photo requests, and more.
+This guide we built is based on our experience in the industry photographing Guam weddings and based on our experience as well.
+Alongside the photography side, we’ll give some tips that sometimes we overlook from planning your engagement session, choosing outfits, makeup and hair tips, timeline tips, what to pack the night before, photo requests, and more.

 We want to help you feel at ease when it comes to photos.
 We all freeze up when a camera is pointed towards us so we get it… We want to make this as easy as possible.